cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/02-module-migration.md

 ---
 # Module migration

-In this section, we will be migrating the `pofe` module from our Launchpad application.
+In this section, we will be migrating the `pofe` module from our v0.39 application.

 ## Module differences

-Before proceeding with the migration, it is important to note the differences between Launchpad and Stargate modules.
+Before proceeding with the migration, it is important to note the differences between v0.39 and v0.40 Stargate modules.
 Below is an overview of the differences when scaffolding a module with Starport -

 ```sh
 # # removed in Staragte